nathanlong/rules/content/games/skull.md

 - All players **return their discs to their hand**.
     - No more discs can be flipped by the Challenger to reveal an Opponent's strategy, but any Opponent can choose to reveal their own discs if they so choose (to taunt or mock the Challenger 😜)
 - The challenger **loses 1 disc for good**.
-    - If the Challenger flipped an Opponent's skill, the Challenger shuffles their discs and places them all face down.
+    - If the Challenger flipped an Opponent's skull, the Challenger shuffles their discs and places them all face down.
 The Opponent whose Skull was flipped chooses which disc is eliminated.
 That disc is removed from the game without being revealed.
 Only the Challenger will know if they lost a Skull or a Flower disc.
     - If the Challenger flips their own Skull, they choose which disc to eliminate.

 If the Challenger **loses their last disc**, they are eliminated from the game.
 The Opponent whose Skull eliminated the Challenger will go first on the next round.
 If the Challenger was eliminated from their own Skull, they choose who will go next.

 #### Successful Attempt: Nothing But Roses! 🌹